AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 ``SELECT MAX(value_id) FROM catalog_product_entity_int;``

+>[!WARNING]
+>
+>Perfrom a database backup before doing any alterations to tables.
+Also consier putting the site into maintenance mode.

 ## Solution 1: Update the *[ AUTO_INCREMENT]* to the next value from the table

 If the value shown is lower than *max int(11) [ 4294967296 ]* as shown in the below example terminal output, than a table *[ AUTO_INCREMENT ]* has changed to a number bigger or equal to the *max [ int(11) ]* value.